marcpages2020/Minimaps/docs/index.md

 ![](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/TODOs/TODO%207.gif?raw=true)

 ### Homework
+Now that you have all the basic material to implement a minimap imagination is the limit!
+Here are some examples of things you could try:
+* Add more icons onto the minimap.
+* Try replacing the squares by textures.
+* Using the config file try changing the corner in which the minimap, the margin and the width.
+* Try replacing the black background by a colored one.

 ## Sources
 * [My personal crusade against mini-maps and other corner based HUD elements in immersive games by Andrii Honcharuk on Gamasutra](https://www.gamasutra.com/blogs/AndriiHoncharuk/20170714/301733/My_personal_crusade_against_minimaps_and_other_corner_based_HUD_elements_in_immersive_games.php)